-Suleimani led the elite division of Al-Quds, he was considered the gray cardinal behind Iran’s exorbitant ambitions in the Middle East and the de facto foreign minister in all matters related to war and peace.
+Suleimani headed the elite al-Quds division, considered the gray eminence behind Iran's exorbitant ambitions in the Middle East, and de facto foreign minister on all matters of war and peace.

-He was largely considered the chief architect of the war unleashed by President Bashar al-Assad in Syria, the ongoing conflict in Iraq, the fight against jihadists from the Islamic State and many other important military campaigns.
-This gray-haired commander possessed immense power; many hated it, but just as many revered it - myths and memes about it only multiplied in social networks.
+He was largely considered the main architect of the war unleashed by President Bashar al-Assad in Syria, the ongoing conflict in Iraq, the fight against jihadists from the Islamic State and many other important military campaigns.
+This gray-haired commander had tremendous power; Many hated him, but just as many revered him - myths and memes about him in social networks only multiplied.

 It was he who was believed to have convinced Vladimir Putin's Russia to intervene in the conflict in Syria, which changed alignment of forces in the region.

 His death marks an important turning point in the serious crisis that already exists between the United States, its allies and Iran.
 Surely this will lead to escalation and retaliatory actions, which will set an even more dangerous course in this already troubled region.